henricson/psd2ynab/readme.md

 Not all banks makes credit card accounts available through the PSD2 API, meaning only debit accounts can be used for importing.

+I have experienced that importing right after a deletion of a transaction in YNAB can cause the import to fail due to some sort of duplication detection.
+Please raise an issue if you are able to reproduce.